HansjoergW/sec-fincancial-statement-data-set/README.md

 Next, you can get the data of the latest filing of the company.
 This is the content of the entry in the sub.txt file inside the zipped data.
 Besides basic information about the report, it contains also basic information of the company, like the address.

 For details about the fields, see https://www.sec.gov/files/aqfs.pdf.

 ```
     latest_filing: Dict[str, str] = apple_reader.get_latest_company_filing()
     print(latest_filing)
 ```

 Now, lets have a look at all the reports apple has filed.
-There are two methods with either return a pandas dataframe, or a list of `secfsdstools._3_index.indexdataaccess.IndexReport` instance
+There are two methods, one of them returning a pandas dataframe and the other a list of `secfsdstools._3_index.indexdataaccess.IndexReport` instances.

 ```
     # get basic infos of all the reports the company has filed.